Should You Get a Master’s or a PhD in Biotechnology?

 This academic research gives students a chance to become comfortable in a lab or research setting, gain exposure to some of the technology and tools they will use in practice, and begin developing working relationships with professors and other university faculty.

-5. Demands of the Industry
+5. Demands of the industry

 Some professionals considering an advanced degree do so knowing exactly what they want to do with their careers.
 For these individuals, the process of deciding between a master’s and a PhD may stop after consideration of their career goals.